powermukisa/interview_prep_test/java/docs/IMPLEMENTATION_GUIDE.md

  * DRIVING PORT: Defines the use case for revenue allocation.
  *
  * This is the hexagonal architecture port that adapters call into.
- * The domain implements this; adapters depend on it.
+ * The implementation handles the actual orchestration; adapters depend on this contract.
  *
  * WHY AN INTERFACE:
- * - Follows Dependency Inversion Principle
+ * - Hexagonal architecture pattern (port)
- * - Adapters depend on this abstraction, not concrete implementation
+ * - Controllers depend on this abstraction, not concrete implementation
- * - Makes it easy to add new adapters (CLI, gRPC, message queue)
+ * - Follows Dependency Inversion Principle (SOLID)
- * - Testable (can mock for adapter tests)
+ * - Makes testing easier (can mock for adapter tests)
+ * - Could have multiple implementations (e.g., cached, async, etc.)
  *
  * DESIGN NOTES:
- * - Lives in application package (not domain)
- * - Uses domain types (RevenueRecognitionRequest, RevenueAllocation)
+ * - Uses existing class name from codebase (AllocateAmount)
- * - Simple, focused contract (Single Responsibility) */
+ * - Simple, focused contract (Single Responsibility)
+ * - Uses domain types (RevenueRecognitionRequest, RevenueAllocation) */
-public interface AllocateRevenue {
+public interface AllocateAmount {
     /**
      * Allocates annual revenue into monthly recognition periods.
-     *
-     * This is the primary use case for revenue recognition allocation.
      *
      * @param request The revenue recognition parameters
      * @return The complete allocation aggregate